pedonc/how-to/README.md

 # License

-All content copyright (c) 2020 Curtis Glavin, Jonathan Huppi, Robert Burkey
+All content copyright (c) 2021 Curtis Glavin, Jonathan Huppi, Joshua Casiano

 All code in this repository is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.